eCubeGmbH/chioro-toolbox/docs/getJson.en.md

 This function retrieves data from a specified URL and converts it into a JavaScript object.
-It uses an internal method to make the request and handle the response.

 ##### Parameters
 * `url` - The URL from which to retrieve the data.